telerik/ajax-docs/controls/scheduler/data-binding/providers/implementing-a-provider-that-supports-multi-valued-resources.md

 			Return appointments
 		End Function

-	>note Note that this method reads UTC dates from the database.
+	>tip Note that this method reads UTC dates from the database.
 To make this clear to **RadScheduler** it calls **DateTime.SpecifyKind()** .
 You should store dates in UTC format to ensure proper handling of [time zones]({%slug scheduler/accessibility-and-internationalization/handling-time-zones%}).
 	>
 	This method gets a reference to the scheduler as a parameter (owner).
 You can use the RadScheduler properties to optimize your query.
 For example, the **VisibleRangeStart** and **VisibleRangeEnd** properties can be used to limit the number of records that the query retrieves.
 Recurring appointments are evaluated in-memory, however, so they should be always retrieved regardless of **VisibleRangeStart** and **VisibleRangeEnd**.